bedops/bedops/docs/content/revision-history.rst

 * :ref:`bedmap`

-  * Major performance improvements made in v2.1.1, such that current :ref:`bedmap` now operates as fast or faster than the v1.2.5 version of :ref:`bedmap`!
+  * Major performance improvements made in v2.1.1, such that current :code:`bedmap` now operates as fast or faster than the v1.2.5 version of :code:`bedmap`!

 * :ref:`bedops`

-  * Resolves bug with ``--partition`` option.
+  * Resolves bug with :code:`--partition` option.

 * :ref:`conversion scripts <conversion_scripts>`

-  * All v2.1.0 Python-based scripts now include fix for ``SIGPIPE`` handling, such that use of ``head`` or other common UNIX utilities to process buffered standard output no longer yields ``IOError`` exceptions.
+  * All v2.1.0 Python-based scripts now include fix for :code:`SIGPIPE` handling, such that use of :code:`head` or other common UNIX utilities to process buffered standard output no longer yields :code:`IOError` exceptions.
 (Thanks to Matt Maurano for reporting this bug.)

 * 32-bit Linux binary support